arcalinea/smor-serve/README.md

 # bridge-serve

-Server for Bridge, interoperability-focused social media app, and post list data structure.
+Server for social media app, with merkle tree post list data structure.

 Posts are stored chronologically in a list implemented as a merkle tree.